FAQ: Frequently Asked Questions

 Q: What are PropBlurs?

 A: PropBlurs are model airplane accessories which transform propellers to give the appearance of an airplane in flight.

-Q: What is the difference between "On Hub" and "Original"?
+Q: What is the difference between "On Hub" and "Original" / Off Hub?

-A: The Original PropBlurs are used to replace INDIVIDUAL PROPELLER BLADES on your model.
-The Original PropBlurs are available in 1/48th and 1/72nd scales only.
+A: The Original PropBlurs are now called Off Hub.
+They are used to replace INDIVIDUAL PROPELLER BLADES on your model.
+Original PropBlurs / Off Hub PropBlurs are available in 1/32nd, 1/48th and 1/72nd scales.

-On Hub PropBlurs are used to replace complete propellers on your model.
-On-Hub PropBlurs are available in 1/48th, 1/72nd and 1/144th scales and come in 2-Blade, 3-Blade and 4-Blade versions.
+On Hub PropBlurs are used to replace complete propellers on your model, so with this style you need to know how many BLADES are on each propeller of your model.
+On-Hub PropBlurs are available in 1/48th, 1/72nd and 1/144th scales, and come in 2-Blade, 3-Blade and 4-Blade versions.

 Q: How do I purchase PropBlurs?